GGADprogrammer/YouDrawAIGuess/README.md

 - Maven
 - Android

-The algorithm server needs to run serverUI.py to start.
+The algorithm server (CNN,torch) needs to run serverUI.py to start.

 The email, user name and password of the test account are all 000.